School of Medicine

 Clinical Professor, Dermatology

 BioDr.
-Rieger is a Clinical Associate Professor of Pathology and Dermatology at Stanford University.
+Rieger is a Clinical Professor of Pathology and Dermatology at Stanford University.
 She received her M.D., Ph.D. from Stanford University School of Medicine and completed her Dermatology Residency and Dermatopathology Fellowship at Stanford University.
 She is board certified in Dermatology and Dermatopathology.
-She evaluates skin specimens in the Pathology department, where her interests include histopathologic findings in hospitalized patients and patients with autoimmune disease.
-She also sees patients in the dermatology clinic at the Stanford Medicine Outpatient Center in Redwood City, where her clinical interest is adult general dermatology.
+She evaluates skin specimens in the Pathology department, where her interests include histopathologic findings in cutaneous lymphoma, hospitalized patients, and patients with autoimmune disease.
+She also sees patients in the Stanford dermatology clinic in Portola Valley, where her clinical interest is adult general dermatology.

 Postdoctoral Scholar, Pathology